Scripture Reference: John 6:1-14

 - Calculate how much it would cost to feed 5000 men (guess how many women and children).
 Maybe you could plan on each person eating a hamburger, fries and drink.
 How many groups of 50 would that have been?

 - Older children can do a “gospel harmony” – Read each gospel account of the story and jot down the facts you learn from each.
+Note what is similar and what is unique in each gospel account of this story.

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.